tegonal/minimalist/README.md

 Combining two `OrderedArgsGenerator`s A and B (or `SemiOrderedArgsGenerator`s) results in an `OrderedArgsGenerator` representing their cartesian product and the size correspondingly `A.size * B.size`.
-I.e. such combinations can grow quickly, but Minimalist has you covered in therms that this is just a definition (nothing generated yet) and you still execute only a window of those values in a fast and efficient way.
+I.e. such combinations can grow quickly, but Variist has you covered in therms that this is just a definition (nothing generated yet) and you still execute only a window of those values in a fast and efficient way.
 On the other hand, combining two `ArbArgsGenerator` means zipping them and results in another `ArbArgsGenerator`.